tantodefi/speedrunLUKSO-challenges/README.md

 This verifies the creator's address on-chain and allows marketplaces and other applications to display verified creator information for your collection.

 Now you're ready to deploy your LSP8 NFT contract to LUKSO testnet!
 Continue to the next checkpoint to deploy your contract.
+You might also checkout this blog post if you get stuck deploying your LSP8 contract: [Deploying LSP8 NFTs on LUKSO](https://medium.com/lukso/build-your-first-nft-collection-on-lukso-a984743e07af#:~:text=To%20set%20up%20our%20NFT,format%20of%20tokenIds%20that%20the)

 ---